Table of Contents

 Overnight, wear a pair of woollen socks and wash them off in the morning.

 Perform this simple process daily before going to bed.

 10. Rice Flour, Honey And Vinegar

-Rice flour is an excellent natural exfoliant that helps to remove dead skin cells while also nourishing the skin.
+Rice flour is an excellent natural exfoliant that helps remove dead skin cells while nourishing the skin.
 Honey is a natural antibacterial that heals broken feet, while vinegar is a gentle acid that moistens dry, dead skin, making exfoliation a breeze.

 How To Use

 Mix 3 tsp rice flour, 1 tsp honey, and 2–3 drops of apple cider vinegar to make a scrub.
 To make a thick paste, stir everything together thoroughly.

 Soak your feet in lukewarm water for 10 minutes, then gently scrape away dead skin with the paste.

 Repeat this procedure at least twice a week.
 Start by hydrating your feet at least twice daily to give them more attention and care.
 In moisturizers, look for skin-softening ingredients like urea, salicylic acid, or alpha-hydroxy acid.

 My grandmother has been using remedies for cracked heels, and I got the recipe from her.